 Most nursing schools with online degree programs also have good library access for online students.
 So yes, in most cases you should be able to do your research at the library from a distance, and use most of the same library resources that you could in person.

-NKU MSN – PMHNP students can do research in the library catalog online, or use Library DIY and librarian live chat to find an electronic version of any book, journal article or other resource they need.
+NKU MSN – PMHNP students can do research in the library catalog online, \ or call, text, email or chat with a librarian to find an electronic version of any book, journal article or other resource they need.